lukaslehner/supertracker/documentation.md

 ---
 layout: page

-title: Documentation
-permalink: /documentation/
+permalink: documentation/
-order: 3
 ---

+# Documentation

 The Oxford Supertracker includes policy trackers, suveys and new data sources that relate to COVID-19.
-The compilation is not meant to be exhaustive and we are grateful for additional **[suggestions](submit-a-tracker/)**.
+The compilation is not meant to be exhaustive and we are grateful for additional **[suggestions](../submit-a-tracker/)**.

 The collection is structured around the areas of
 1. Non-Pharmaceutical Interventions